How To Define Oneself?

 Tapping and homeopathy have helped me tremendously to overcome these questions and settle back into myself.
 This journey was about finding flexibility.
 I have concluded: I am all of it.
 I am an extrovert in some seasons, and an introvert in others.
 Overall I have remembered that health is about flexibility.
 About being to express all of ourselves when we want to.
 I have been stuck in introversion, and have been stuck in extroversion, but being able to move between the two as I need is a sign of health.
 It’s a sign of breaking free of social programming.
 It’s the ultimate freedom.
 I had thought freedom was exploring and traveling and not caring what people thought as I wandered carelessly through the world.
 I was wrong.

-I question you.
 Where are you in a box that doesn’t fit?
 What role are you playing that doesn’t suit you?
 Do you feel you are not as happy as you wish to be?
 I’ve been there.
 A few times in my life.
 I would love to help.
 If you are ready for something new in your life…to let go of old emotions, habits, and beliefs, or to transform yourself, your life, and your relationships, let’s chat about the possibilities for you.
-Click HERE to book a 30-minute session, or we can chat at your next appointment.

 I look forward to connecting.